National Registry of Evidence-Based Programs and Practices

 The National Registry of Evidence-based Programs and Practices (NREPP) was a searchable online database of interventions designed to promote mental health or to prevent or treat substance abuse and mental disorders.
 The registry was funded and administered by the Substance Abuse and Mental Health Services Administration (SAMHSA), part of the U.S. Department of Health and Human Services.
 The goal of the Registry was to encourage wider adoption of evidence-based interventions and to help those interested in implementing an evidence-based intervention to select one that best meets their needs.

 The NREPP website was phased out in 2018.
-See the section below about the phase out for more information.
+The included phaseout section has more information.

 Overview

 In the behavioral health field, there is an ongoing need for researchers, developers, evaluators, and practitioners to share information about what works to improve outcomes among individuals coping with, or at risk for, mental disorders and substance abuse.
-Discussing how this need led to the development of NREPP, Brounstein, Gardner, and Backer (2006) write:
+Discussing how this need led to the development of NREPP, Brounstein, Gardner, and Backer (2006) wrote:

-The focus of NREPP is on delivering an array of standardized, comparable information on interventions that are evidence based, as opposed to identifying programs that are "effective" or ranking them in effectiveness.
-Its peer reviewers use specific criteria to rate the quality of an intervention's evidence base as well as the intervention's suitability for broad adoption.
-In addition, NREPP provides contextual information about the intervention, such as the population served, implementation history, and cost data to encourage a realistic and holistic approach to selecting prevention interventions.
+The focus of NREPP was on delivering an array of standardized, comparable information on interventions that are evidence based, as opposed to identifying programs that are "effective" or ranking them in effectiveness.
+Its peer reviewers used specific criteria to rate the quality of an intervention's evidence base as well as the intervention's suitability for broad adoption.
+In addition, NREPP provided contextual information about the intervention, such as the population served, implementation history, and cost data to encourage a realistic and holistic approach to selecting prevention interventions.

-As of 2010, the interventions reviewed by NREPP have been implemented successfully in more than 229,000 sites, in all 50 States and more than 70 countries, and with more than 107 million clients.
-Versions of ura review process and rating criteria have been adopted by the National Cancer Institute and the Administration on Aging.
+As of 2010, the interventions reviewed by NREPP had been implemented successfully in more than 229,000 sites, in all 50 States and more than 70 countries, and with more than 107 million clients.
+Versions of its review process and rating criteria had been adopted by the National Cancer Institute and the Administration on Aging.

-The information NREPP provides is subject to certain limitations.
-It is not an exhaustive repository of all tested mental health interventions; submission is a voluntary process, and limited resources may preclude the review of some interventions even though they meet minimum requirements for acceptance.
-The NREPP home page prominently states that "inclusion in the registry does not constitute an endorsement."
+The information NREPP provided was subject to certain limitations.
+It was not an exhaustive repository of all tested mental health interventions; submission was a voluntary process, and limited resources may preclude the review of some interventions even though they meet minimum requirements for acceptance.
+The NREPP home page prominently stated that "inclusion in the registry does not constitute an endorsement."

 Submission process

-NREPP holds an open submission period that runs November 1 through February 1.
-For an intervention to be eligible for a review, it must meet four minimum criteria:
+NREPP held an open submission period that ran November 1 through February 1.
+For an intervention to be eligible for review, it was required to meet four minimum criteria: